lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 ## Security Considerations

-- **Interference / DDoS by public callers.** The single FIFO queue keeps request order under VEBO control and avoids the FWR-replay attack surface.
+- **Interference / DDoS by public callers.** The single FIFO queue in the `ValidatorWithdrawalsQueue` keeps request order fixed by the Oracle report and avoids the FWR-replay attack surface.
 - **PWR/FWR concurrency for one validator.** The CL rejects an FWR while the validator has an unprocessed PWR.
 The FWR fee is lost and the request must be sent again. **VEBO MUST NOT issue an FWR for a validator that has an unprocessed PWR**.
 It may use an FWR only after the PWR has cleared, and MUST never select a validator that already has an in-flight FWR, except in FWR-only mode.
 - **Balance-based TWG limit.** Changing the TWG rate limiter to bound extracted balance (instead of request count) caps how much stake can leave per frame, so a stream of large partial withdrawals cannot exceed the intended ETH-denominated limit.
 Note this makes FWRs the expensive request against the limit: an FWR consumes the validator's full max effective balance (up to 2048 ETH for `0x02`) from the frame budget, so a burst of FWRs can exhaust the TWG limit far faster than PWRs.
 The frame-budget floor (≥ 2048 ETH) guarantees the queue still advances at least one request per frame in the worst case.
 - **EIP-7002 fee risk.** Modeling of normal usage shows that high fees are unlikely at realistic batch sizes. `disablePartialWithdrawals` enables FWR-only operation during a long extreme-fee period, but it does not remove old queued PWRs or the related duplicate-withdrawal exposure.
 [EIP-7002 Partial Withdrawal Economics](https://hackmd.io/G82dyK7lQZWmO9vYNJ7fjA?view#EIP-7002-Fee-Dynamics)